hdbhandari/hyperledger-fabric-basics/basics-101/readme.md

 ## Deploying the Chaincode and starting the Network

 - First install npm modules in Chaincode and SDK directory
+  - `cd ~/hyperledger-fabric-basics/basics-101/chaincode/fabcar/javascript`
+  - `npm i`
-  - basics-101/chaincode/fabcar/javascript
+  - `cd ~/hyperledger-fabric-basics/basics-101/fabcar/javascript`
-  - basics-101/fabcar/javascript
+  - `npm i`
 - Find chaincode in
   - basics-101/chaincode/fabcar/javascript/lib/fabcar.js
 - Find updated SDK code in
   - basics-101/fabcar/javascript/invoke.js
   - basics-101/fabcar/javascript/query.js
 - Now we can start the Network with below script, available inside SDK
-  - `cd ~`
-  - `cd hyperledger-fabric-basics/basics-101/fabcar`
+  - `cd ~/hyperledger-fabric-basics/basics-101/fabcar`
   - `sudo ./startFabric.sh javascript`
 - Above script will also install chaincode and start the network
 - Now we can use the SDK to communicate with the Blockchain
-  - `cd ~`
-  - `cd hyperledger-fabric-basics/basics-101/fabcar/javascript`
+  - `cd ~/hyperledger-fabric-basics/basics-101/fabcar/javascript`
 - First we will Enroll the admin user, then we will register the user, to invoke chaincode methods
   - `node enrollAdmin.js`
   - `node registerUser.js`